oracle/graal/docs/tools/insight/Insight-Manual.md

 insight.on('close', dumpCount);
 ```

-Use the script on fifty iterations of the [sieve.js](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js){:target="_blank"} sample which uses a variant of the Sieve of Erathostenes to compute one hundred thousand of prime numbers.
+Use the script on fifty iterations of the [_sieve.js_](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js){:target="_blank"} sample which uses a variant of the Sieve of Eratosthenes to compute one hundred thousand of prime numbers.
 Repeating the computation fifty times gives the runtime a chance to warm up and properly optimize.
 Here is the optimal run: